Skip to main content

 6. Diet

 Marabou storks are mostly thought of as scavengers, and this is because they have a very versatile and opportunistic diet which takes advantage of the available food.
 They mainly eat fish, frogs and other small animals found in the wetlands and lake shores they inhabit.
-In some cases, they have been observed preying on smaller mammals, birds and reptiles.

 Image